Part 3: Calibration & Imaging of 3C345

 ← back to top

-As you may remember, one of the best things to do is to know your data.
-That means inspect it thoroughly and continually during the calibration process.
-While in part 1, we removed the majority of bad data, the initial fringe fitting calibration has revealed some other low-lying bad data.
-First thing we want to do is to identify the bad data and remove it.
+As you may remember, one of the best practices is knowing your data.
+This means inspecting it thoroughly and continuously during the calibration process.
+While in part 1, we removed the majority of bad data, the initial fringe fitting calibration has revealed some additional low-lying bad data.
+The first step we want to take is to identify the bad data and remove it.

-• Look at step 1 in the skeleton script and the hints included.
-To identify bad data, use plotms to iterate across the various baselines to see if you find bad data (an example of some bad data is shown below)
+• Refer to step 1 in the skeleton script and the provided hints.
+To identify bad data, use plotms to iterate over the various baselines and check for bad data (an example of bad data is shown below).

-• Add the plotms commands into step 1 of your code
+• Include the plotms commands in step 1 of your code.

-Rather than using the interactive flagging tool available in plotms, we want to write a flag file so that we can perform the same flagging should we need to restart from the beginning (sometimes data can be lost or corrupted).
-Let's try to fill this.
+Instead of using the interactive flagging tool available in plotms, we aim to write a flag file to enable the same flagging if we need to restart from the beginning (as data can sometimes be lost or corrupted).
+Let's attempt to complete this.

-• Open the file flag_template.flagcmd using your favorite text editor
+• Open the file flag_template.flagcmd with your preferred text editor.

-• Go through all the baselines again in plotms and use the search and locate function to identify the spw, field, baseline and timerange corresponding to the bad data.
-Note these down in the flag file.
+• Review all the baselines again in plotms and use the search and locate function to identify the spw, field, baseline, and time range corresponding to the bad data.
+Record these in the flag file.

-• Remember to check whether this is just constrained to one baseline or the entire antenna.
-This will reduce the number of flag commands you have to write in the file
+• Remember to verify if this is limited to one baseline or applies to the entire antenna.
+This will decrease the number of flag commands you need to write in the file.

-If you get stuck, or want to compare to the complete flag list, untar the flag_TarPh.flagcmd.tar.gz file and take a look.
-Note that if you are low on time, you can use this file to do the flagging for you as generating the flagging file can be time consuming.
+If you get stuck or want to compare the complete flag list, look at the flag_TarPh.flagcmd file.
+Note that if you are pressed for time, you can use this file to handle the flagging for you, as generating the flagging file can be time-consuming.

-Once you are happy with your flag file, let's move onto step 2 where we shall apply the flags.
+Once you are satisfied with your flag file, let's proceed to step 2, where we will apply the flags.

 3B.
 Flag bad data